mkusb - tool to create boot drives

 The output into the console window is similar to that from mkusb-nox.

-See also this text dump with the whole output, which can be seen if you scroll the text in the console window:
+See this text dump with the whole output, which can be seen if you scroll the text in the console window:

 /text-screen-dumps/dus-22-guidus-console_making_windows-boot-drive.txt

-These screendumps were made with the previous and current versions of mkusb.
+Screendumps were made with the previous and current versions of mkusb.
 There are (text) screendumps from previous versions, including the latest non-menu version 7, in the corresponding version of the quick start manual.

-The pictures are screen-dumps and illustrate how to use mkusb:
+Screendumps that illustrate how to use mkusb:

-the pictures directly for a fast internet connection /pictures
+- Pictures for a fast internet connection

-slideshow of mkusb 10.1.1 in Ubuntu 14.04.2 /v10/mkusb-in-ubuntu_slideshow.pdf or this alternate link
+- PDF slideshow of mkusb 10.1.1 in Ubuntu 14.04.2

 Win32 Disk Imager is a corresponding tool for Windows to make USB pendrives boot Ubuntu and other linux operating systems.